Patungan Cove of Maragondon

 I am uncertain if how long this small paradise would last, because of some entities with vested interests wanting to develop their project here at this cove at the cost of the residents AND their livelihood.
 If you wish to see its beauty, better visit this before it’s too late.

 Take the road to Brgy.
 Mercedes (Patungan), Cavite.
-The village is the last village of Maragondon that borders Nasugbu, Batangas.
+Its the last village of Maragondon that borders Nasugbu, Batangas.
 It’s almost 3 kilometers away from Kaybiang Tunnel.

 Take a bus bound for Maragondon, Ternate and drop off at the town of Ternate (P80 fare).
 From there ride a tricycle and say to the driver to drop you off at Sta.
 Mercedes (Patungan), P300 fare (good for 4).
 It pretty far away from the town so it’s better to get the contact number of the tricycle driver to fetch you when you’re finished.